 There are few things more admirable than choosing a career dedicated to helping others.
 If you’ve decided your best path to that goal is through providing hands on intervention and support, you’ve probably narrowed your choices down to being either a counselor or a social worker.

 To be a licensed practitioner in either profession, you’ll need a master’s degree.
 There are plenty of good reasons to choose either.
-After all, the Bureau of Labor Statistics is projecting that the need for social workers is expected to grow by 13% over the next several years, while the demand for mental health counselors is expected to grow by 25%.
+After all, the Bureau of Labor Statistics is projecting that the need for social workers is expected to grow by 12% from 2020-2030, while the demand for mental health counselors is projected to grow by 23%.

 - What Are MS Counseling MS Social Work Degrees For?